Enabling Indigenous-created content to serve as a proof of evidence on one of the biggest environmental problems of our times.

 To ensure local ownership and empowerment as well as long-term project sustainability.

-To connect indigenous communities with human rights organizations and use the video content and cartographic data as proof of evidence in court to reclaim and protect forest territories.
+To connect Indigenous communities with environmental lawyers and use the video content and spatial data as proof of evidence in court to reclaim and protect forest territories.